OscarDS/pymemdyn/README.md

 pyMEMdyn Version 1.1
 ================================================================================

-pyMEMdyn  is a  standalone  python package  to  setup calculations  of membrane molecular dynamics using the gromacs set of programs.
+pyMEMdyn  is a  standalone  python package  to  setup membrane molecular dynamics calculations using the gromacs set of programs.
 The package can be used either in a desktop environment, or in a cluster with popular queuing systems such as Torque or Slurm.

 ### Modeling Modules